icnivad/Picalytics/README.rst

 I created this program to allow me to track my craigslist ads, as there is currently no other way to analyze ad performance on craigslist.

+At some point, I might add some email tracking capabilities, but the email_tracker has not been implemented yet.

 If you like this application, or have suggestions, let me know, and I will try to make improvements.
 You can reach me at bearle2009 (at) gmail (dot) com.

 ============